Student Cover Letter

 How to write a student cover letter with no experience

-If you have little to no experience, start by researching the company and job role to tailor your letter effectively.
+If you have little to no experience, a short cover letter can still make a big impact.
+Start by researching the company and job role to tailor your letter effectively.
 Compile a list of relevant skills and experiences, emphasising transferable skills and projects that align with the company's goals.
 Do not let a lack of experience deter you from applying.
 A cover letter offers room for flexibility, so use it to your advantage.

 CV tips for writing a student cover letter with no experience: